 With the recent warm temperatures it is easy to be seduced into planting your summer crops now.
 It is tempting to plant our vegetable transplants and seeds; we can’t wait for that first juicy tomato are a crunch pepper!
 Be aware that soil temperatures are very important for success with your early summer plantings.

 Soil temperatures need to be 60-65 degrees F and rising at the 4 inch soil depth before you plant your summer crops.

 If you install a transplant too early the roots won’t grow and the plant will just be sitting in the soil.
 If we have a large amount of rain, which seems to be the norm this year, your new plant will just be sitting in wet soil.
 This could mean early disease issues.

-This morning the Ballground weather station, near my home, indicated a 4-inch soil temperature of 44.1 degrees F. Dallas reported a 4-inch temperature of 47.2.
-In Griffin the 4-inch soil temperature was 56.8 degrees F while Tifton reported 56.3 degrees F. It is too early to think about tomatoes and peppers!
+This morning the Blairsville weather station, near my home, indicated a 4-inch soil temperature of 44.1 degrees F. Dallas reported a 4-inch temperature of 47.2.
+In Griffin the 4-inch soil temperature was 50.9 degrees F while Tifton reported 56.3 degrees F. It is too early to think about tomatoes and peppers!